gandev/meteor-server-console/README.md

      - select last evaluated expression with the UP and DOWN keys

 *    Evaluations
-     - are executed as eval(expression) in meteor node.js container (smartpackage "meteor-server-eval")
+     - are executed as eval(expression) in meteor node.js container ([meteor-server-eval](https://github.com/gandev-de/meteor-server-eval))